HydroZA/Fail2Ban-Banned-IP-Statistics/README.md

 ## Description
 Python program that parses a file created from the output of `sudo fail2ban-client status [JAILNAMEHERE]` and returns statistics on the location of the IP's.

+This allows admins to determine where attacks on their servers originate from and take action accordingly.

 ## Installation
 1. `pip3 install ip2geotools`
 2. `pip3 install iso3166`